apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 is generating Swift types for the `Foo.proto` file with `internal` visibility.
 The second invocation is generating Swift types for the `Bar.proto` file with the `public` visibility.

+> Note: paths to your `.proto` files will have to include the relative path from the target source to the `.proto` file location.

 ### Defining the path to the protoc binary

 The plugin needs to be able to invoke the `protoc` binary to generate the Swift types.
-There are three ways how this can be achieved.
+There are several ways to achieve this.

 First, by default, the package manager looks into the `$PATH` to find binaries named `protoc`.
 This works immediately if you use `swift build` to build your package and `protoc` is installed in the `$PATH` (`brew` is adding it to your `$PATH` automatically).
 However, this doesn't work if you want to compile from Xcode since Xcode is not passed the `$PATH`.

-You have to options to set the path of `protoc` that the plugin is going to use.
-Either you can set an environment variable `PROTOC_PATH` that gets picked up by the plugin.
-Here are two example how you can set the variable so that it gets picked up:
+If compiling from Xcode, you have **three options** to set the path of `protoc` that the plugin is going to use:

+* Set an environment variable `PROTOC_PATH` that gets picked up by the plugin.
+Here are two examples of how you can achieve this:

 ```shell
 # swift build